I know. You clicked on this post because that question: ‘Should I

 at least one-half hour every day writing about one of the topics

 on your list.
-Pick out someone that you think might read your
+Pick out someone who you think might read your

 article and write like you were talking to them.
 You should be